Ban (law): Under apartheid in South Africa

 During the apartheid régime in South Africa, the National Party government issued banning orders to individuals seen to be threats to its power — often black politicians or organizations — these banning orders acted as suppression orders.
-Individuals or organisations and critical medias banned by the Suppression of Communism Act, 1950 (which effectively defined "Communism" as opposition to the government) could not communicate with more than one person at any time unless at home (thus preventing them from engaging in political activities), travel to outside a specific magisterial district without government approval.
-The order had mostly domestic effect with versatile legal formative effects.
-These were for example: local or supra-regional residence restrictions, the prohibition of public expression of opinion, prohibition of printed publications and prohibition of citation in journalistic or scientific contexts the writings of the affecting persons or the participation of gatherings.
-Measures of this kind could also be applied to groups of people, organisations (for example the Defence Aid Fund for Southern Africa, 1966) and institutions (for example the Christian Institute, 1977).
-There were several laws that legalised such actions (Riotous Assemblies Act - 1914 and later 1956, Unlawful Organisations Act - 1960, Suppression of Communism Amendment Act - 1967, Internal Security Act - 1976, 1982, 1986).
+Individuals or organisations and critical medias banned by the Suppression of Communism Act, 1950, which effectively defined "Communism" as opposition to the government, could not communicate with more than one person at any time unless at home or travel to outside a specific magisterial district without government approval, thus preventing them from engaging in political activities.
+The order had mostly domestic effect with versatile legal formative effects, such as local or supra-regional residence restrictions, the prohibition of public expression of opinion, prohibition of printed publications and prohibition of citation in journalistic or scientific contexts the writings of the affecting persons or the participation of gatherings.

+Measures of this kind were also applied to groups, organisations and institutions like the Defence Aid Fund for Southern Africa in 1966 and the Christian Institute in 1977.
+There were several laws that legalised such actions in the form of the Riotous Assemblies Act in 1914 and later 1956, the Unlawful Organisations Act in 1960, the Suppression of Communism Amendment Act in 1967, and the Internal Security Act in 1976, 1982, and 1986.
 The General Law Amendment Act, No. 76 of 1962 empowered the Minister of Justice to publish the banned persons in the Government Gazette.
 Helen Suzman, a liberal member of the South African parliament, defended the right of free assembly and freedom of expression for all citizens in 1986 and pointed to the growing confrontation between the black population and the police.

 The banishment of persons, i.e. expulsion from their place of residence, was practised in smaller numbers.
 Between 1948 and 1967, this affected 156 people.
 After 1972, this measure was only applied sporadically.